Omicron Leonis: Nomenclature

 ο Leonis (Latinised to Omicron Leonis) is the star's Bayer designation.
 The designations of the two constituents as Omicron Leonis A and B, and those of A's components—Omicron Leonis Aa and Ab—derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

 It bore the traditional name Subra, from the Arabic زبرة zubra (upper part of the back), originally applied to Delta and Theta Leonis.

 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Subra for the component Omicron Leonis Aa on 12 September 2016 and it is now so included in the List of IAU-approved Star Names.

-In Chinese astronomy, this star is named Taimin (太民); it and ρ Leonis (Shaomin, 少民) are the two southernmost stars of the Xuanyuan (轩辕) constellation.
+In Chinese astronomy, Omicron Leonis is named Taimin (太民); it and ρ Leonis (Shaomin, 少民) are the two southernmost stars of the Xuanyuan (轩辕) constellation.